 • Aging.
 The older you are, the more likely you are to suffer atrial fibrillation.
 Walking or cycling is associated with a decreased risk in older people (Heart, 2014 Jul;100(13):1037-42).

 • Possibly extreme ultra-endurance exercise.

-Exercise reduces the chances of a person developing atrial fibrillation.
+My Recommendations Exercise reduces the chances of a person developing atrial fibrillation.
 Nobody has shown that exercise in itself causes atrial fibrillation, and it is only extreme ultra-endurance exercise that some doctors believe may increase risk for atrial fibrillation.
 I think that nutrition, exposure to pollutants and other lifestyle factors are also important.
 I do not believe that just exercising will give you adequate protection from heart disease.
 To protect your heart, you should follow all of the rules that apply to everyone whether you compete in ultra-endurance events, exercise moderately or just sit on a couch.

 • eat lots of fruits and vegetables

 • avoid smoking, second-hand smoke and third-hand smoke

 • restrict alcohol

 However, some doctors disagree with me.
 Even if you are healthy and do not have any heart problems, your doctor may recommend that you avoid strenuous workouts.
 If you have atrial fibrillation or other heart problems, some doctors will even tell you to stop exercising altogether.
 After all, on rare occasions irregular heartbeats can kill you.
 If you already suffer from atrial fibrillation, or you already have blocked arteries leading to your heart, you have to depend on your doctor's advice.